 Best Start Foods

 Best Start Foods is a voucher scheme for children and pregnant women.
-Vouchers, worth £4.25 each or £8.50 for a child under one year, are given on a prepaid digital smartcard depending on your circumstances.
+Vouchers, worth £18 or £36 are added onto a prepaid digital smartcard every 4 weeks.
 They can be used for formula milk, cow’s milk, fresh and frozen fruit and vegetables at participating shops.

 If you get vouchers you automatically qualify for free vitamins available from health centres.

 Vouchers are awarded to each of the following groups:

 - £18 every 4 weeks if you are under 18 years of age and at least 10 weeks pregnant whether or not you receive any benefits